lasso-js/karma-lasso/README.md

 ## Available Options

-To configure this plugin, the `optimizer` key in karma-config must be set.
+To configure this plugin, the `lasso` key in karma-config must be set.

-This key will accept all the configurations that can be passed to the raptorjs optimizer, except for these keys:
+This key will accept all the configurations that can be passed to the raptorjs lasso, except for these keys:

 1. `tempdir` specifies the location of the directory where temporarily created files should be stored.

-2. `coverage` has the coverage configuration for the optimizer. `coverage` can have the below keys
+2. `coverage` has the coverage configuration for the lasso. `coverage` can have the below keys

   - `defaultIgnore` - By default, all non javascript files and all files in `node_module`, `test` and `tests` folder are ignored.
 If `defaultIgnore` is set to false, these files will not be ignored by default.